seraageldin/CICD-Simple-Project/README.md

 youy can open 3 tabs of jenkisn for each job and watch them execute automatically when the time comes after you edit the repo

+The best approach is to configure passwordless sudo for the Jenkins user, so sudo commands do not require a password during automation.
+Here’s how to do it

+sudo visudo

+Add the following line at the end of the file: jenkins ALL=(ALL) NOPASSWD: ALL